Arithmetic of curves on moduli of local systems: Introduction

 \section{Introduction}

 This is a continuation of our Diophantine study \cite{whang2} of moduli spaces for local systems on surfaces and their mapping class group dynamics.
-Let $\Sigma$ be a compact oriented surface of genus $g\geq0$ with $n\geq0$ boundary curves satisfying $3g+n-3>0$.
-We consider the moduli space, also called \emph{relative character variety},

-parametrizing $\SL_2$-local systems on $\Sigma$ with prescribed boundary traces $k\in\A^n$.
-For $k\in\A^n(\C)$, the moduli space $X_k$ has the structure of an irreducible affine algebraic variety of dimension $6g+2n-6$, and we showed in \cite{whang} that it is log Calabi-Yau if the surface has nonempty boundary, i.e.~$n\geq1$.
-For $k\in\A^n(\Z)$, the variety $X_k$ has a natural integral model over $\Z$.
-The mapping class group $\Gamma$ of the surface acts on $X_k$ via pullback of local systems, preserving the integral structure.
-In \cite{whang2}, we studied the descent property of the $\Gamma$-action on the set $X_k(\Z)$ of integral points on the moduli space.
+Let $\Sigma$ be a smooth compact oriented surface of genus $g$ with $n$ boundary curves satisfying $3g+n-3>0$.
+Let $X_k$ be the coarse moduli space of $\SL_2(\C)$-local systems on $\Sigma$ with prescribed boundary traces $k\in\A^n(\C)$.
+It is an irreducible complex affine algebraic variety of dimension $6g+2n-6$, and we showed in \cite{whang} that it is log Calabi-Yau if the surface has nonempty boundary.
+For $k\in\A^n(\Z)$, the variety $X_k$ admits a natural model over $\Z$.
+The mapping class group $\Gamma$ of the surface acts on $X_k$ via pullback of local systems, and an associated theory of descent on the integral points $X_k(\Z)$ was developed in \cite{whang2}.
 In this paper, we investigate the interplay between the dynamics of this action and the Diophantine geometry of algebraic curves on $X_k$.